bluemont/kria/README.md

   * `e` : exception or `nil` if no exception.
   * `a` : attachment, a term used in the NIO.2 documentation.
-Generally speaking, the attachment is just a placeholder for an object to get passed along if a callback succeed.
+Generally speaking, the attachment is just a placeholder for an object to get passed along if a callback succeeds.
 In Kria, the attachment varies based on the API call.
 In the case of `connect`, it will be `true` on success or `nil` on failure.